-Weekly Service Engagement
+Weekly Community Engagement

-Each semester over 400 students volunteer two to three hours per week at one of 50+ community sites.
-One can choose an existing service option or the Center will help any student develop a new one.
-The Meelia Center will help with transportation and ensure that the students are provided with effective orientation, supervision and support throughout their service commitment.
-In most cases there will be more than one Saint Anselm student at the service site.
+Students can choose an existing community engagement project or the Center will help any student develop a new one.
+The Meelia Center will help with transportation and ensure that the students are provided with effective orientation, supervision, and support throughout their engagement.
+In most cases there will be more than one Saint Anselm student at the community site.
 Friends and roommates frequently volunteer together, while many others become friends during the experience.
-Many of the weekly volunteers are involved with communityengaged learning through their coursework.
+Many of the weekly volunteers are involved with community-engaged learning through their coursework.

-Community-EngagedLearning
+Community-Engaged Learning